BassardF/profile-matcher/README.md

 ## Questionable elements

 * My usage of SQLAlchemy is probably unoptimized, we are probably fetching way too much data to do the checks.
-* A lot of logic is still done at the View level in app.js.
-If the application was meant to be a bit more complex, this would be moved to an in-between layer.
+* A lot of logic is still done in app.js.
+If the application was meant to be a bit more complex, this would be moved to an in-between layer (separation of concerns).
 * The approach to matchers is manual, would not scale with with a large number of matchers
+* Config managment is inexistent, to keep things simple.
+Not an option in a "real" project.

 ## How to use